Astronaut training: United States

-AsCans initially go through Basic Training, where they are trained on Soyuz, and ISS systems, flight safety and operations, as well as land or water survival.
+AsCans initially go through Basic Training, where they are trained on Soyuz, and ISS systems, flight safety and operations, as well as land and water survival.
 Pilot AsCans will receive training on NASA's T-38 Trainer Jet.
 Furthermore, because modern space exploration is done by a consortium of different countries and is a very publicly visible area, astronauts received professional and cultural training, as well as language courses (specifically in Russian).

 Following completion of Basic Training candidates proceed to NASA's Advanced Training.
 AsCans are trained on life-sized models to get a feel of what they will be doing in space.
 This was done both through the use of the Shuttle Training Aircraft while it was still operational and is done through simulation mock-ups.
 The shuttle training aircraft was exclusively used by the commander and pilot astronauts for landing practices until the retirement of the Shuttle, while advanced simulation system facilities are used by all the candidates to learn how to work and successfully fulfill their tasks in the space environment.
-Simulators and EVA training facilities help candidates to best prepare their different mission operations.
+Simulators and EVA training facilities help candidates to best prepare for their different mission operations.
 In particular, vacuum chambers, parabolic flights, and neutral buoyancy facilities (NBF) allow candidates to get acclimated to the micro gravity environment, particularly for EVA.
 Virtual reality is also becoming increasingly used as a tool to immerse AsCans into the space environment.

 The final phase is the Intensive Training.
-It starts at about three months prior to launch, preparing candidates for their assigned mission.
+It starts about three months prior to launch, preparing candidates for their assigned mission.
 Flight-specific integrated simulations are designed to provide a dynamic testing ground for mission rules and flight procedures.
 The final Intensive Training joint crew/flight controller training is carried out in parallel with mission planning.
 This phase is where candidates will undergo mission specific operational training, as well as experience with their assigned experiments.
 Crew medical officer training is also included to effectively intervene with proactive and reactive actions in case of medical issues.